Sandy MacIver: Everton

 On 2 January 2020, MacIver rejoined Everton after graduating from Clemson.
 She made her professional debut on 19 January 2020 in a 3–1 league win over Reading.
 On 1 November 2020, MacIver won the player of the match award in the 2020 Women's FA Cup Final, despite Everton losing 3–1 after extra time to her former club Manchester City.

 Manchester City

 On 2 July 2022, Manchester City announced the signing of MacIver on a three-year contract for an undisclosed fee.
 She made only three league appearances in her first season, with Ellie Roebuck the regular starter, and none in her second campaign as Khiara Keating became the preferred first choice; MacIver then suffered a serious knee injury in April 2024 while on international duty.

 Washington Spirit

-On 20 January 2025, Washington Spirit announced the signing of MacIver on a three-year contract with a 2028 option.
-MacIver made her debut for the Spirit in a 4-3 loss to Angel City on 2 May 2025, with Spirit assistant coach Adrián González praising her performances in training.
+On 20 January 2025, Washington Spirit announced the signing of MacIver on a three-year contract with an option for 2028.
+MacIver made her debut for the Spirit in a 4–3 loss to Angel City on 2 May 2025, with Spirit assistant coach Adrián González praising her performances in training.

+Aubrey Kingsbury's maternity leave created an opening for the starting job in the 2026 season.
+MacIver was the opening day starter for the Spirit in a 1–0 loss to the Portland Thorns on 13 March 2026.
+She subsequently set a Spirit record with four consecutive regular-season clean sheets, going 366 minutes without conceding a goal.